debezium/debezium-design-documents/gsoc/div-dev123/Proposal.md

 5. **Pipeline Templates**
    - Predefined templates for common CDC use cases
    - Provide a quick bootstrap path with `debezium init`

+6. **Minimal Runtime Distribution (Based on `debezium-server-dist-builder`)**
+   - Research and implement a mechanism to package only the required source and sink connectors.
+   - Reduce the memory footprint and distribution size by avoiding a "complete" build of all possible connectors.
 ---

 ## Other commitments